 3. Studio An: Art Materials Recycling Workshop

-Unlike other sustainable initiatives, Studio An was born out of its founder - Gloricia Shen’s love for art and craft, rather than nature.
+Unlike other sustainable initiatives, Studio An was born out of its founder — Gloricia Shen, an art enthusiast who has a fond love for art and craft, rather than nature.

-In 2021, Gloricia left her corporate job to start a small studio that now offers tufting, acrylic painting, and other art classes.
-She also rents out her studio space, equipment, and art materials for others to experiment and work on their arts projects.
-Gradually, Gloricia noticed the studio has accumulated a substantial amount of waste - mainly canvas, yarn, and cardboard.
+In 2021, Gloricia left her corporate job to start a small studio that now offers tufting, acrylic painting, and other craft workshops for a riveting bonding experience.
+She also rents out her studio space, equipment, and art materials for others to experiment and work on their art projects.
+Gradually, Gloricia noticed the studio had accumulated a substantial amount of waste — mainly canvas, yarn, and cardboard.
 That was what prompted her to start recycling some of these materials into the making of papers.
 She wishes to give the creative wastes a new life and at the same time, play a part in making the art industry more sustainable.

-In the two-hour guided paper making workshop at Studio An, participants will be taught how to break down used materials and waste cardboards, and integrate them into the making of recycled papers.
+In the 2h-long guided paper-making workshop at Studio An, participants will be taught how to break down used materials and waste cardboards, and integrate them into the making of recycled papers.
 They will also learn the types of creative wastes commonly found in arts and crafts studios and what can be done to minimise usage or recycle them meaningfully.

 Address: #02-19 Entrepreneur Business Centre, 18 Kaki Bukit Road 3, Singapore 415978